 Be wary of some lawyers and the "special doctors" they might send you to.
 I have seen so many patients suffer unnecessarily under this type of litigation care.
 Once the case is over, these people will not care if you live or die.
 They got paid and you still have pain.
 Is it worth it?

-Learn the facts about herniations.
+Learn the facts about slip and fall herniated discs.
 If an independent doctor tells you that the disc issue is likely to have existed for a long time prior to the accident or that the disc is unlikely to be the source of any suffering, you might just want to listen.

 If this does not apply to you and you are really damaged from your fall, then get diagnosed, get treated, get paid and more power to you.
 Learn more about commencing a successful herniated disc lawsuit after suffering a slip and fall herniated disc.